PREMIER RACE TIMING & RUNNING

 There are lots of benefits to timing with disposable chips.
-There is no need to collect the chips afterwards, the order of finish cannot be altered by people passing others in the chute, results are normally calculated a bit faster, the results are posted online within 1-2 hours (or immediately, with our “push” results system) and runners can see detailed info on their performance upon finishing (pace per mile, age group ranking, etc).
+There is no need to collect the chips afterwards, the order of finish cannot be altered by people passing others in the chute, results are normally calculated a bit faster, the results are posted online within minutes after the last runner, runners get almost “immediate” emails after the race noting their time/finish spot/place within their age group, age group ranking, etc).
 Depending on the situation, we also often either display those results on a monitor or print them out and post them at the finish.
 In addition, the number of volunteers you need to supply PCS reduces to 1 or 2 at most.
-Another huge plus from chip timing is that it adjusts for how long it takes runners NOT on the starting line to get to the actual start line.
-This differential can be significant.
+In bigger events or events with a narrow starting area, the time that it takes runners farther back to get to the actual starting line can be significant.
 The “net finish time” method will give runners a truer picture of what their time for that distance actually is.